Independence Hall: Declaration of Independence and Second Continental Congress

 From May 10, 1775, to 1783, the Pennsylvania State House served as the principal meeting place of the Second Continental Congress, a body of representatives from each of the thirteen British North American colonies.

 On June 14, 1775, delegates of the Continental Congress, gathered in the Assembly Room of the Pennsylvania State House, established the Continental Army and appointed George Washington.
 The Congress appointed Benjamin Franklin as the first Postmaster General of what later became the United States Post Office Department slightly over a month later, on July 26.

-On July 4, 1776, the Declaration of Independence was unanimously approved in present-day Independence Hall.
+On July 2, 1776, the Second Continental Congress voted on the Lee Resolution and declared independence from Britain, and two days later, on July 4, the final wording of the Declaration of Independence was formally adopted and signed in present-day Independence Hall.
 The Declaration was read aloud to the public in the area now known as Independence Square.
 This document unified the colonies in North America who declared themselves independent of the Kingdom of Great Britain and explained their justifications for doing so.
 These historic events are celebrated annually with a national holiday for U.S. Independence Day.
 There are 56 signatures on the Declaration of Independence, including John Hancock who signed first, writing his name in very large letters.
 The prominence of this signature led to the term "John Hancock" or "Hancock" becoming a colloquial term in the United States for one's signature.

 The Congress continued to meet in the Pennsylvania State House until December 12, 1776, when Congress was forced to evacuate Philadelphia during the British occupation of Philadelphia.
 During the British occupation of Philadelphia, the Continental Congress met in Baltimore, Maryland from December 20, 1776, to February 27, 1777.
 The Congress returned to Philadelphia from March 4, 1777, to September 18, 1777.

 In September 1777, the British again moved to occupy Philadelphia, once again forcing the Continental Congress to abandon Philadelphia.
-The Congress then met in Lancaster, Pennsylvania, for a day on September 27, 1777, and then in York, Pennsylvania, for nine months from September 30, 1777 to June 27, 1778, where the Articles of Confederation were approved in November 1777.
+The Congress then met in Lancaster, Pennsylvania, for a day on September 27, 1777, and then in York, Pennsylvania, for nine months from September 30, 1777, to June 27, 1778, where the Articles of Confederation were approved in November 1777.
 The Second Continental Congress then returned to Independence Hall, for its final meetings, from July 2, 1778, to March 1, 1781.

 Under the Articles of Confederation, the Congress of the Confederation initially met in Independence Hall, from March 1, 1781, to June 21, 1783.
 Following the Pennsylvania Mutiny of 1783, Congress moved from Philadelphia again in June 1783, convening in Princeton, New Jersey, and eventually in several other cities prior to completion of the national capital of Washington, D.C. in 1800.